NandaTMarques/NandaTMarques/README.md

 Hi there 👋

-I am from Espírito Santo,
+I'm Fernanda, I'm in a career transition, I'm studying Software Engineering and I'm a student on the Web Development course at Trybe.
+I am communicative.
+I am resilient.
+I always try to empathize.
+I like challenges.
+I like to create things from scratch and solve problems.
-I have lived in the interior of the state of São Paulo for 3 years, I am a quiet person, I like meeting people and making new friends, I love the internet, my two daughters, my dogs and my cat, in my free time I like to stay with my family, watching series and going out with friends.
+I like to meet people and make new friends.
+In my free time I like to stay with my family, watch series and meet friends.
-Although I have a law degree, I am studying Software Engineering and I am a student in the Web Development course at Trybe.
-Over almost 10 years as a lawyer, I provided services to several companies in the area of ​​Telecommunications, Financial Institutions, among others, so I developed my ability to work in teams, communication and critical thinking.
+Over 10 years as a Lawyer, I developed my capacity for teamwork, communication and critical thinking.
-I am currently a student of Web Development at Trybe, I intend to dedicate myself with mastery to the course, become a great professional and represent women in this universe where you need female representatives so much.
+I want to become a great professional in the area of technology and represent women in this universe where women are in great need of representatives.
 Every day I want to impact people more with my work, my welcoming way of being, my dedication, resilience and perseverance.
 I finally found out what makes my eyes shine, what I like to do.
 Today I know that I am on the path that I always wanted to be.
-Thank you for your visit, follow me on Linkedin.
+Thanks for your visit, follow me on Linkedin.
 See you later.

-About me:
-I am communicative.
-I'm resilient.
-I always try to empathize.
-I like challenges.
-I like to create things from scratch and solve problems.
-I'm curious and I love technology.